rave-engine/python3-android/README.md

 This is an experimental set of build scripts that will crosscompile Python 3 for an ARM Android device.

+**This project is not maintained anymore.
+Do check out [@GRRedWing's](https://github.com/GRRedWings/python3-android) and [@yan12125's](https://github.com/yan12125/python3-android) forks for a continuation of development on Python 3 for Android.**

 Usage
 ------